+Hollaback!’s decentralized leadership structure gives people who aren’t paid to do the work the same amount of room to lead as the people who are.
 Contrastingly, traditional nonprofit best practices would have you believe that a tight and coordinated messaging strategy is the only way to go.
 From a business perspective they might be right: a clear coordinated voice can be a powerful thing to the media especially.
-But the the one-message strategy leaves too many silenced.
+But the one-message strategy leaves too many silenced.
 The result is multiple nonprofits popping up around the same issue with slightly different messaging strategies, each one trying to ensure that their unique voices are heard.
 The new nonprofits make the same mistakes as the old nonprofits–allowing room for only one, coordinated message.
 This creates redundancy, and the lack of true voices and representation still isn’t solved.
-By embodying the true meaning of “grassroots,” Hollaback’s decentralized leadership structure give people who aren’t paid to do the work the same amount of room to lead and the people who are.

-How does it work?
-Running a Hollaback is much, much more than just running a website — it’s running a movement.
-During the startup and launch phase, you should expect to commit 5 hours a week, either on your own or, better, shared with a team of two or more holla-activists!
+Running a Hollaback! site is much, much more than just running a website — it’s taking ownership of a movement.
+During the startup and launch phase, you should expect to commit 3 hours a week, either on your own or, better, shared with a team of two or more holla-activists!
 Here are some specifics on what will be expected of you:

 Hollaback! isn’t just a blog, it’s a movement!

 When we started Hollaback! in New York City in 2005, people just like you wanted to bring Hollaback! to their communities.
 We thought that was awesome because although the internet is a great place to organize, change happens on the ground with real people rooted in real communities.
 We developed a start up packet with everything we knew about running a site in it, and sent it anyone interested.
 Between 2005-2009, 20 sites launched but only three were successful.